 Try not to sleep during the day and keep yourself involved in some light activity during the day.
 Respiration decreases during sleep which further exacerbates the symptoms.

-Travel Tip: Do not forget to check my itinerary of a combined trip to Spiti Valley and Ladakh.
+Travel Tip: Do not forget to check my itinerary for a combined trip to Spiti Valley and Ladakh.

 Sleep in an upright position, if possible